Teaching Reading in a Virtual Classroom

 Two Decades of Successful Virtual Classrooms

-Public cyber charter schools have been successfully educating students in Pennsylvania for 20 years.
+Public cyber charter schools have been successfully educating students in Pennsylvania for over 20 years.
 Cyber school teachers continue to hone their crafts in teaching all subjects with highly successful online methods and engaging tools.
-I have proudly been a part of this educational choice for 18 years.
+I have proudly been a part of this educational choice for 19 years.
 Nothing is more rewarding than being a part of a student’s growth in reading.
 Reading opens the world to them.

 If you would like to experience a virtual classroom for yourself, you can attend an online open house with PA Virtual Charter School where you will get a peek inside our virtual classroom and see how online learning works.
-You’ll get a hands-on demonstration of the technology we use, find out more about your role as your child’s Learning Coach, and of course you will get to meet current PA Virtual parents and staff.
+You’ll get a hands-on demonstration of the technology we use, find out more about your role as your child’s Learning Coach, and of course, you will get to meet current PA Virtual parents and staff.
 You can RSVP here.

 About the Author: Mary Ellen Moore is a Language Arts Interventions Specialist at PA Virtual Charter School.